American Crossroads: Activity after the 2010 elections

 Crossroads GPS demonstrated its interest in participating in non-electoral policy advocacy soon after the 2010 elections when it began running radio advertisements related to tax policy, urging Members of Congress to vote against tax increases.

 An August, 2012 ProPublica analysis of broadcast television political advertising purchases in the 2012 national election cycle, by category, showed that two tax-exempt, non-profit social welfare groups, Crossroads GPS and Americans for Prosperity, combined, outspent all other categories, including political parties, political action committees, super PACs, unions, and trade associations.

 One Nation

 One Nation is a 501(c)(4) nonprofit corporation that works in conjunction with American Crossroads.
 It is also run by Steven J. Law and has taken over political operations from the defunct Crossroads GPS since about 2016.
 During the 2020 election, One Nation spent nearly $200 million on political ad campaigns and funding the Mitch McConnell-aligned Senate Leadership Fund super PAC.

+In 2026, One Nation launched a network of at least six news websites in states with competitive races in that year's midterm elections.
+These sites present themselves as independent local news outlets, but their content includes misleading news articles favorable to Republican candidates and articles copied from other news outlets.
+One Nation promoted these sites via advertising on Meta platforms.
+News websites known to be controlled by One Nation are: